Santa Fe Baldy

 Santa Fe Baldy rises in the Pecos Wilderness within the Santa Fe National Forest, on the water divide between the Rio Grande and the Pecos River.
 The western slopes are drained by the Rio Capulin and the Rio Nambe, both flowing to the Rio Grande.
 The eastern side of the mountain consists of two small cirques, one containing Lake Katherine, one of the highest lakes in New Mexico at elevation 11745 ft.
 Contrary to popular belief, Lake Katherine was not given its name by theoretical physicist J. Robert Oppenheimer, in reference to his wife Katherine "Kitty" Oppenheimer.
 This naming convention predates their meeting by at least a decade, and the lake is instead named after Katherine Chaves Page Kavanaugh, owner of the Los Pinos Guest Ranch on the Pecos River.
 The attribution of the name to J. Robert Oppenheimer may be influenced by his known connection to Katherine Chaves Page Kavanaugh, as he was a frequent guest at the Ranch.

 The peak is accessed by Trail 251, the Skyline Trail, which climbs to a saddle about 1000 ft below the summit; the remaining distance is covered by a steep unofficial trail along the ridgeline.
-Under good conditions the summit is a simple "walk-up" climb, but the Sangre de Cristos are unusually prone to lightning, and during the summer months, the wise hiker is off Santa Fe Baldy and other high summits in the range by noon, to avoid afternoon thunderstorms.
+Under good conditions the summit is a simple "walk-up" climb, although prone to lightning.

 Nearby peaks include Lake Peak, 12409 ft and Tesuque Peak, 12043 ft, both located about 3 mi to the south of Santa Fe Baldy.
 Santa Fe Ski Basin is on the western slopes of Tesuque Peak.

 On 11 June 2009, Santa Fe Baldy was the scene of a helicopter accident that claimed the lives of New Mexico State Police Sergeant Andrew Tingwall and University of New Mexico graduate student Megumi Yamamoto.
 The helicopter crashed after Tingwall rescued Yamamoto.
 Yamamoto had been hiking with her boyfriend, but had become lost.